Union between Sweden and Norway: Prelude to dissolution

 The relations with Norway during the reign of King Oscar II (1872–1907) had great influence on political life in Sweden, and more than once it seemed as if the union between the two countries was on the point of ending.
 The dissensions chiefly had their origin in the demand by Norway for separate consuls and eventually a separate foreign service.
-Norway had, according to the revised constitution of 1814, the right to separate consular offices, but had not exercised that right partly for financial reasons, partly because the consuls appointed by the Swedish foreign office generally did a satisfactory job of representing Norway.
+Norway had, according to the revised constitution of 1814, the right to separate consular offices, but had not exercised that right.
+This was partly for financial reasons, and partly because the consuls appointed by the Swedish foreign office generally did a satisfactory job of representing Norway.
 During the late 19th century, however, Norway's merchant marine grew rapidly to become one of the world's largest, and one of the most important factors of the national economy.
 It was increasingly felt that Norway needed separate consuls who could assist shipping and national interests abroad.
 Partly, the demand for separate consuls also became a symbolic one, a way to assert the growing disillusionment with the Union.

 In Norway, dissension on constitutional questions led to the de facto adoption of parliamentarism in 1884, after an impeachment process against the conservative cabinet of Christian August Selmer.
 The cabinet was accused of assisting the king in obstructing reform by veto.
 The new liberal government of Johan Sverdrup was reluctantly installed by King Oscar.
 It immediately implemented important reforms, among them extended suffrage and compulsory military service.
 The two opposite groups established formal political parties in 1884, Venstre (Left) for the liberals, who wanted to dissolve the Union, and Højre (Right) for conservatives, who wanted to retain a union of two equal states.